Why I Left Spotify

 Recently, a track of mine was added, without my knowledge, to a playlist service called Wavr.
 These scam operations use bot-generated streams and mix in legitimate artists to appear credible.

 Spotify flagged the activity as “artificial streaming.”
 When I was notified of this, both Spotify and my distributor confirmed that it was a common scam and I was an unknowing victim.
+Nevertheless, inexplicably a fine was taken from my royalties, and the entire album was removed and blacklisted.

+The fine itself was relatively small.
+That’s not the point.
+The liability is open-ended.
 At any time, an artist’s catalog can be exposed to activity they didn’t initiate, and be held financially responsible for it.

 I do not wish to be a part of such a platform and have therefore removed my music from Spotify effective immediately.